You've booked two weeks off work, stocked up on sunscreen and picked out your beach reading, all in preparation for your

 Chances are you've saved long and hard for your holiday, whether it's a summer break or winter retreat, it pays to go the extra mile to make sure you get the best deal on your spending money.

 Remember to take both exchange rates and commission rates into account when converting your cash.
-Never leave it until you're at the airport, as the rates are always worse than on the high street or if you order online.
+Never leave it until you're at the airport, as the rates are always higher than on the high street, or if you order online.